 The Last of Us Season 2: Everything we know so far

-The Last of Us Season 2 is officially in the works, and exciting updates are happening – so, here’s what we know, from any release date updates, cast news, plot, and more.
+The Last of Us Season 2 is filming now – here’s everything we know, including any release date updates, confirmed cast details, plot, and more.

-Any and all concerns were put to rest in the first episode: Pedro Pascal and Bella Ramsey are perfect as Joel and Ellie, while Neil Druckmann and Craig Mazin managed to honor what’s most sacred about the game and create something that’s just as vital for fans as it is for newcomers.
+Any concerns fans had were put to rest in the first episode.
+Pedro Pascal and Bella Ramsey are perfect as Joel and Ellie, while Neil Druckmann and Craig Mazin managed to honor the game while also creating something that’s just as vital for fans as it is for newcomers.

-After that heart-throttling finale, the wait is on the next chapter of Joel and Ellie’s story – so, here’s everything we know about The Last of Us Season 2 so far.
+After Season 1’s harrowing finale, the wait is now on the next chapter of Joel and Ellie’s story.
+So, here’s everything we know about The Last of Us Season 2 so far.

 Is there a The Last of Us Season 2 release date?

-HBO’s head of drama Francesca Orsi recently told Deadline it’s “too early” to determine how the strike will affect the timelines of its shows.
+HBO’s head of drama Francesca Orsi told Deadline a few months back that it’s “too early” to determine how the strike would affect the timelines of its shows.
 “We were looking at The Last Of Us for some time in 2025… but there’s some question about the timing of the strike,” she said.

 “While everything at this moment is pencils down, I’m hopeful that we can come to terms sooner than later.
 Otherwise we will have to assess what is the end of the 24 schedule, what are the shows that are going to be delivered for 2025.
 At this point, those shows that I’m looking to air wouldn’t necessarily be ready if this strike last six to nine months.
 So yes, that’s a big question for us, but I think we’ll cross that road once we come to it.”